7wei/shareuhack/_posts/learn-to-financial-freedom-from-amazon-bestsellers/index.en-SG.md

 ---
-title: 'Best tips for ordinary people to be the master of your own money and life | learning from Amazon finance bestsellers'
+title: 'Best tips for ordinary people to be the master of your own money and life | learning from Amazon investment bestsellers'
 category: 'money'
-subCategory: 'finance'
+subCategory: 'investment'
 date: '2021-08-15'
-excerpt: 'Instead of discussing the Holy Grail of Wealth Freedom, this article summarises the key messages from several reputable authors of Amazon’s finance bestsellers, hope it will provide us with a more stable concept of financial management and the path to financial freedom.'
+excerpt: 'Instead of discussing the Holy Grail of Wealth Freedom, this article summarises the key messages from several reputable authors of Amazon’s investment bestsellers, hope it will provide us with a more stable concept of financial management and the path to financial freedom.'
 coverImage: '/assets/posts/learn-to-financial-freedom-from-amazon-bestsellers/cover.jpg'
 ogImage:
   url: '/assets/posts/learn-to-financial-freedom-from-amazon-bestsellers/cover.jpg'